lips99poli/pacs_challenge_2/README.md

 make distclean
 ```

+## Suggestion

+There is a file named `SparseMatrixExplanatio` in folder `/include` with explanation of the method, friend functions and type traits of the class.
+This clarify well its use and implementation.

 ## Technical Notes

 - The implementation is designed to work correctly with various data types including `double`, `int`, `float`, and `std::complex`.